Background

 • Discharge air temperature sensor feeds a PID loop that modulates burner fuel, holding outlet at the set‑point and preventing overdrying or nitrogen loss.

-• Lift‑flight pattern maximises surface area without degrading granule integrity.
+• Lift‑flight pattern maximises surface area without degrading granule integrity during NPK manufacturing.

 • Exhaust passes cyclones + baghouse; recovered fines recycle as seed.